postsharp/PostSharp.Engineering.Test.GitHub/README.md

 # PostSharp.Engineering.Test.GitHub

-This repo is for testing purposes only.
+This repository is for testing purposes only.